My background is primarily working with challenging and vulnerable children and young people with complex additional needs.

-I began my pathway into Social Work in 2013 and following qualification I worked as a Social Worker in a secure setting.
+My professional working experiences led me to begin my pathway into Social Work in 2013 and following qualification I worked as a Forensic Social Worker.

-I moved from the custodial facility, to the Local Authority Children and Families’ Social Services department, within the Sensory Team.
+Following this, I joined the Local Authority Children and Families’ Social Services Sensory team.
 My involvement here included working with deaf, blind and deafblind children, who often had other additional and complex needs including neurological conditions.

 With this now being a strong passion in my life, and to further progress my career and knowledge base, I moved to Head First where I have been able to help other families in similar situations to myself.